ghacks Technology News

 • You may need to restart the Opera browser before the changes take effect.

-Opera’s Notscript, unlike NoScript comes with three different script blocking mode.
+Opera's Notscript, unlike NoScript comes with three different script blocking modes.
 The default mode is whitelist which blocks all scripts except those that are run from whitelisted domains.
-Blacklist, the other option allows all scripts by default and blocks only scripts on a user maintained blacklist (much like the Firefox add-on YesScript).
-The last mode Whitelist + Same Origin uses the whitelist approach to block all scripts but allows scripts running on the same domain the user is on automatically.

 So more choice in this regard which is really nice.
 When you visit a site you need to click on the NotScript icon to display the list of blocked scripts.
-There is no indicator that scripts where blocked which is probably the biggest usability issue.
-A click on the icon displays the scripts which options to allow, block or temporarily allow them individually.
+There is no indicator that scripts are blocked which is probably the biggest usability issue.
+A click on the icon displays the scripts with options to allow, block or temporarily allow them individually.

-If you run the blacklist mode (allow all scripts except selected ones) then you see a script listing similar to that on the screenshot above.
-The blue action is the current one for that script on that particular site.
-Just like with NoScript you can allow all scripts, globally allow all temporarily until revoked or temporarily allow the shown scripts.
+If you run blacklist mode (allow all scripts except selected ones) then you see a script listing similar to that on the screenshot above.
+The blue action is the current one for a script on that particular site.
+Just like with NoScript, you can allow all scripts, globally allow all temporarily until revoked, or temporarily allow the shown scripts.

 The extension itself works and that’s the most important aspect obviously.
 It is not a 100% port of NoScript but a port that brings the most important feature of the Firefox security extension to Opera.
 For that, it is highly recommended to be installed.